athertahir/deep-learning-time-series-forecasting/chapter_13/Lab11.md

     an RMSE of 1,841.15 sales on this problem, suggesting that the best performing SARIMA model is skillful.
 We can unpack the configuration of the best performing model as follows:

-ˆ Trend Order: (0, 0, 0)
+- Trend Order: (0, 0, 0)

-ˆ Seasonal Order: (1, 1, 0, 12)
+- Seasonal Order: (1, 1, 0, 12)

-ˆ Trend Parameter:‘t’(linear trend)
+- Trend Parameter:‘t’(linear trend)

 ### 13.7 Extensions

 This section lists some ideas for extending the tutorial that you may wish to explore.

-     Data Transforms.
+    - Data Transforms.
 Update the framework to support configurable data transforms such as normalization and standardization.

-     Plot Forecast.
+    - Plot Forecast.
 Update the framework to re-fit a model with the best configuration and forecast the entire test dataset, then plot the forecast compared to the actual observations in the test set.

-     Tune Amount of History.
+    - Tune Amount of History.
 Update the framework to tune the amount of historical data used to fit the model (e.g. in the case of the 10 years of max temperature data).

 If you explore any of these extensions, I’d love to know.